rishabhjain16/lipreading-data-guide/TCD-TIMIT/README.md

 Main dependencies: OpenCV, NumPy, Pandas, tqdm, ffmpeg, PyTorch

 **Note**: RetinaFace requires a CUDA-capable GPU for optimal performance.
+See `tools/` directory for complete setup instructions and required libraries on working with tools such as face_alignment and face_detection for RetinaFace.